Bubalus wansjocki: Paleoecology

-Many of the faunal assemblages associated with Bubalus wansijocki indicate that it lived in a relatively warm and moist environment, with a mixture of grassland, forest and swamp.
-However, the period it lived in was associated with a cold environment and other assemblages its remains have been found in show it and other warm-adapted animals together with cold-adapted ones.
+Many of the faunal assemblages associated with Bubalus wansjocki indicate that it lived in a relatively warm and moist environment, with a mixture of grassland, forest and swamp.
+However, the period it lived in was associated with a cold environment and other assemblages its remains have been found in show it and other warm-adapted animals together with cold-adapted ones including woolly mammoth and woolly rhinoceros.
 It is now believed that northern China went through many short, abrupt periods of very warm and very cold climate change during the Late Pleistocene.
+It has been argued that Bubalus wansjocki may have only temporarily occupied Northern China during warm interstadials.